 The last trip I took was with Buick to launch its new 2018 Enclave Avenir, but it turned out to be so much more than that.
 It was a celebration of female friendships.
 I indulged in local wine, feasted on farm-to-table meals, and enriched my heart and soul with deep conversations.
 I laughed, I cried (with joy), and bonded with these incredible sisters.
 New friendships were made.

-The Ojai Valley Inn & Spa is truly world class.
+The Ojai Valley Inn & Spa is truly world-class.
 While the property itself is stunning and very European in style, the grounds and surrounding mountainscapes are simply breathtaking.
 They even have a sign out front upon arrival that lets you know what time the next "pink moment" is—when the mountains and sky turn pink every night at sunset.
-Yes, magical.
+It's magical.

 This restored California Spanish estate is hidden in the hills (but still within minutes of the main strip) and makes for a private and relaxing getaway.
 The five-bed, three-bathroom house is incredibly charming and surrounded by a lush garden and outdoor dining area.
 While our group didn't stay the night, we did enjoy a champagne reception, three-course meal, and wine pairings outside with the warmth of the sunset behind us.

-If you really want to see the scope of beauty that the Ojai Valley has to offer, then take a short hike to the top of the Valley View Preserve and breathe in the natural environment for yourself.
-We had a local guide us up, and it was more than worth the physical exertion.
-You have 360-degree views from here, and these photos really don't do it justice, but you get the picture.
+If you really want to see the scope of beauty that the Ojai Valley has to offer, take a short hike to the top of the Valley View Preserve and breathe in the natural environment for yourself.
+We had a local guide us up, and it was more than worth the physical exertion; you have 360-degree views from here.
 Our hike was fairly short, but there are several historic trails you can take that really get your heart pounding and your eyes popping from all the natural beauty.